Frequently Asked Questions

 Anything you disclose during sessions will remain confidential, unless there is a risk to your safety or to a third party's, or disclosure is required by a court of law or a legal requirement.
 Notes about sessions will be kept securely for 5 years for insurance purposes.
 These notes will be held anonymously and separate to your personal details.

-As a registered member of the British Association of Counselling and Psychotherapy, I work within their Ethical Framework.
+As a registered and accredited member of the British Association of Counselling and Psychotherapy, I work within their Ethical Framework.
 As part of my professional responsibility to you within this I regularly discuss my work with a qualified clinical supervisor.
 This is to review progress and ensure that clients are receiving the best possible service.
 I discuss client work anonymously in supervision and will not share any identifying details about you to ensure that your confidentiality is maintained.

 What are your qualifications and training?